inkenbrandt/HydroStarContents/README.md

 * https://github.com/Geosyntec/wqio - Water quality analysis
 * https://github.com/flashliquid/PiperPython - Plot Piper waterquality diagrams using python
 * https://github.com/morganjwilliams/pyrolite - A set of tools for getting the most from your geochemical data.
+* https://github.com/bjodah/chempy - A package useful for chemistry written in Python

 ### Well Logs, Boreholes, Cross-Sections and Structure
 * https://github.com/ethoms-usgs/Cross-Section - Geoprocessing tools for working with geologic cross-sections in ArcGIS